anitaposch/anita-grav/user/pages/09.welcome/page.md

 # Welcome

-Hello, thanks for subscribing to my newsletter.
+Hello, thanks for your interest in my work.

-You'll receive the first email on Saturday.
+Please check your Email now, confirm your subscription (no Email received?
+Look into your SPAM folder) and you'll receive the first newsletter on Saturday.

 For a start - here is my documentary about how Bitcoin enforces human rights.

 <iframe width="100%" height="476" src="https://www.youtube.com/embed/AXLiwrrk3sk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>